Percolation on High-dimensional Product Graphs

-We now fix $k=16$. \begin{lemma} \textbf{Whp}, all the components of $G_2[W_2]$ are contained in a single component of $G_p$. \end{lemma} \begin{proof} We first note that every edge of $G$ belongs to $G_2$ independently with probability $1-(1-p_1)(1-p_2)=\frac{1+\epsilon-o(1)}{d}$.
+\begin{lemma} \textbf{Whp}, all the components of $G_2[W_2]$ are contained in a single component of $G_p$. \end{lemma} \begin{proof} We first note that every edge of $G$ belongs to $G_2$ independently with probability $1-(1-p_1)(1-p_2)=\frac{1+\epsilon-o(1)}{d}$.
 Thus, by Lemma \ref{dense3}, \textbf{whp} every $v\in V(G)$ is at distance at most $2$ from a vertex of $W_2$.
 We assume henceforth that this property holds.

 Suppose the statement of the lemma does not hold, then we can partition the components of $G_2[W_2]$ into two families, denote them by $\mathcal{A}$ and $\mathcal{B}$, such that there are no paths in $G_p$ (and hence in $G_{p_3}$) between $\mathcal{A}$ and $\mathcal{B}$.
 Denote by $s$ the number of components in $\mathcal{A}\cup \mathcal{B}$, and let $\ell\le \frac{s}{2}$ be the number of components in the smaller family.
 Observe that both $A=\cup_{C\in \mathcal{A}}V(C)$ and $B=\cup_{C\in \mathcal{B}}V(C)$ have at least $\ell d^{16}$ vertices in them.